About Being an Exeter Parent

-Exeter parents can look forward to Parents' Weekend, Exeter's Parent website, and events hosted by their local Exeter Associations from Paris to Hong Kong to Chicago.
+Exeter parents can look forward to Family Weekend, Exeter’s Parent website, and events hosted by their local Exeter Associations from Paris to Hong Kong to Chicago.
 Parents are also encouraged to visit and to attend sporting events, performances and special on-campus programs (schedules are posted online).
-You can get the "daily bulletin" online, too, for updates on campus goings-on, and you can also subscribe to The Exonian.
+You can also subscribe to The Exonian.
 Check the parents gateway...

 How do we keep in touch?

 Every student has a personal email address and a room phone number.
 If you ever have any questions, you should feel free to call or email your child’s adviser.

 A lot of people—beginning most importantly with your child’s adviser, who usually lives in the same dorm—are interested in your child’s welfare and success.
 Teachers and coaches, deans and administrators, student listeners and proctors, classmates and friends are with your child every day.
 The librarians will know if your child falls asleep instead of studying.
 The dining hall staff will notice what he or she eats.
 Counselors, trainers, the school’s doctor—if there’s a problem, they will be on it!
 Contact Exeter...
 Learn more about our support services....

 Exeter’s Counseling Department offers students a private place to discuss concerns.
 Our goal, whether in a counselor’s private office, in the classroom or in the dorm, is to help students think about the choices they make.
 We want them to understand those choices and how they contribute to a healthy, happy, connected life.

 What about drugs and alcohol?